wheelin/home_config/tip_n_tricks.md

 # Tips and tricks to remember

+## CopyQ
+Add shortcut to desktop environment shortcut manager instead of trying to set it into CopyQ

 ## Git
 Add the following lines to show a good looking branch graph of the current git repository in cli.
 [Src](https://stackoverflow.com/questions/1057564/pretty-git-branch-graphs)